 - Company has supplier contracts and formalized production methods, patents, copyrights, business systems, etc.

 Divorce is complicated.
 If you are faced with a divorce and part of your marital estate is a business, it’s important to have good representation to protect your interest.
 Good lawyers can help properly present evidence that support business valuation.
-If you are faced with a family court matter and wish to discuss it with the lawyers at Holland & Usry, please contact us at 864.582.0416 or toll-free at 888.230.1841 for a confidential consultation.
+If you are faced with a family court matter and wish to discuss it with the lawyers at Holland & Usry, please contact us toll-free at 888.230.1841 for a confidential consultation.